Federal Work Study

 Federal Work-Study (FWS) is a federally funded aid program designed to provide part-time employment for eligible students.
 Students who demonstrate financial need are awarded FWS funds on a first-come, first-serve basis until funds are exhausted.
 If financial aid is filed too late in the year, you may not receive a FWS award due to lack of funding regardless of whether you had a FWS award in the past.
 You may, however, contact WITC to be placed on the FWS waiting list.

 How to Accept or Decline your Federal Work-Study.

 If you have been offered Federal Work-Study, you must accept, reduce, or decline your awards.
 This applies to new and returning students.
 You may access your awards at www.witc.edu, then click on MyWITC.
 Enter your WITC user ID.
 Enter your current MyWITC password, then click the Sign In button.

 Next, click on the Student Center link in the left-hand column.
 Then scroll down and click on the Accept/Decline Awards link.
-Click on 2012 aid year.
+Click on current aid year.
 First click on Accept All.
 To accept all work study, click Submit.
 To reduce work-study, enter reduced amount, click Accept All and click Submit.
 To decline work-study, click Decline All and click Submit.

 How to Find a Job.

 WITC will mail all FWS students a list of all available positions.
 If one of the positions is of interest to you, you should contact the appropriate supervisor.
 You should contact someone on the list as soon as possible, as jobs fill very quickly.
 You can expect to discuss the details of the position, the hours you are available to work, job expectations, etc. Although a formal hiring process is not used, FWS supervisors may visit with several students before deciding which person is best suited for the position.
 If you have trouble finding a specific supervisor, the administrative assistant located at the campus you attend will be happy to assist you.